 Patient Online Services

-Hospital medicine services are provided by a physician called a hospitalist.
-Hospitalists specialize in treating you in a hospital setting.
-They are board-certified in family or internal medicine.
-They receive specialized training to treat your complex medical diagnoses.
+When you're hospitalized in Bloomer, you'll be seen by a hospitalist — a provider who is board-certified in family or internal medicine and has received specialized training to treat your complex medical diagnoses.
 Hospitalists generally work for a week at a time to offer you continuity of care.
-One of the main goals of a hospitalist is to provide good communication among the care team, you and your family.
-Watch a video that explains what a hospitalist is:
+One of the main goals of a hospitalist is to provide valuable communication among the care team, you and your family.

 Benefits of being treated by a hospitalist